mslinn/web3j-scala/README.md

 adapted for Web3J-Scala, including synchronous and asynchronous versions of the available methods.

 Each demo program starts with a [DemoContext](https://github.com/mslinn/web3j-scala/blob/master/demo/DemoContext.scala), which performs some setup common to all the demo programs.
+The demo programs are:
  - `DemoObservables` - Web3J's functional-reactive nature makes it easy to set up observers that notify subscribers of events taking place on the blockchain.
    This demo shows how Scala works with the RxJava functionality provided with Web3J.
- - `DemoSmartContracts` - Compiles an example Solidity program that defines a smart contract.
-   Creates a JVM wrapper from an example smart contract.
+ - `DemoSmartContracts` - Compiles an example Solidity program that defines a smart contract, creates a JVM wrapper for the smart contract, and exercises the smart contract from Scala.
  - `DemoTransaction` - Demonstrates enhanced support beyond what Web3J provides for working with Ethereum wallet files and Ethereum client admin commands for sending transactions.

-The `bin/demo` script help message appears if you do not specify any arguments:
+The help message for the `bin/demo` script appears if you do not specify any arguments:
 ```
 $ bin/demo
 This script can run some or all of the web3j-scala demo programs.